hawkthorne/hawkthorne-journey/README.md

 If you already have love installed, you can download the [hawkthorne.love][love] file and run the game from there.

+Ubuntu users: install LÖVE from the Ubuntu Software Centre, download the [.love file][love] and run it.
+Everyone gets to play!

 [love]: https://github.com/downloads/kyleconroy/hawkthorne-journey/hawkthorne.love
 [osx]:  https://github.com/downloads/kyleconroy/hawkthorne-journey/hawkthorne-osx.zip
 [win32]:  https://github.com/downloads/kyleconroy/hawkthorne-journey/hawkthorne-win-x86.zip